 2. All PhD candidates must have a Thesis Defense.
 All candidates must let the Chemistry Education Office (firstname.lastname@example.org) know the date, time, and location of the defense so that it can be announced to the Chemistry Department Faculty.
 The office staff can assist with reserving conference rooms or classrooms for defenses.

-BIOLOGICAL CHEMISTRY STUDENTS ONLY: Biological chemistry students receiving a PhD degree are required to present a seminar as part of the thesis defense.
+CHEMICAL BIOLOGY STUDENTS ONLY: Chemical Biology students receiving a PhD degree are required to present a seminar as part of the thesis defense.
 This seminar is open to the department.
-The degree candidate is responsible for reserving the room and any A/V equipment needed for the seminar, preparing and posting a seminar notice, and announcing the seminar in Chemformation.
+The degree candidate is responsible for reserving the room and any A/V equipment needed for the seminar, and providing the Chemistry Education Office with information about their thesis defense at least two weeks ahead of time.
 Following the seminar, the candidate will meet privately with the thesis committee.

 3. All thesis committees must contain: an MIT Chemistry Department faculty member in the degree area of chemistry as Thesis Chair, a second MIT faculty member, and the research advisor.
 Two out of the three committee members must be faculty members within the Department of Chemistry.
 The committee must receive a copy of the thesis at least one week before the defense, however degree candidates are encouraged to talk with their committee members to find out if the committee requires the thesis further in advance, or if there are preferred formats.